-I believe that an artists work is a reflection of the inner and outer environment she inhabits.
-Thus, many of my paintings have overtones of the high desert southwest.
-It is a terrain rich in native spirits, dream beings, shape shifters and spirit walkers.
+I believe that an artist’s work reflects the inner and outer environment they inhabit.
+Thus, many of my paintings have overtones of the high desert.
+It is a terrain rich in native spirits, dream beings, shapeshifters, and spirit walkers.

 I often infuse the color palette and texture of the Southwest into my work.
-Raven, deer, jackrabbits, petroglyphs, skulls and bones often find their way onto the canvas.
-There is a mysterious, etherial quality that I endeavor to capture.
+Raven, deer, jackrabbits, petroglyphs, skulls, and bones often find their way onto the canvas.
+There is a mysterious, ethereal quality that I endeavor to capture.

-Natural Earth Pigments are organic and inorganic materials that are mined directly from Mother Earth or milled from semi-precious and precious minerals.
-They can be mixed with water or oil based binders to create luminous, dynamic colors that are timeless, archival and harmless to the environment.
+Natural Earth Pigments are organic and inorganic materials mined directly from Mother Earth or milled from semi-precious and precious minerals.
+They can be mixed with water or oil-based binders to create luminous, dynamic, timeless, archival, and harmless to the environment.

-Earth pigments carry the essence and soul of the land they came from; Ochres from France, Siennas from Italy, Umbers from Cyprus, precious Lapis Lazuli from Afghanistan, and many others that are sourced form the four corners of the world.
+Earth pigments carry the essence and soul of the land they came from; Ochres from France, Siennas from Italy, Umbers from Cyprus, precious Lapis Lazuli from Afghanistan, and many others sourced from the four corners of the world.